dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 (statements that appear after `>>>`) to the basic Python shell at a time.
 You have to paste each command one at a time.

+Now that you've done this, just remember that you will get more out of the class by typing in code slowly and thinking about it--not cut and pasting.

-### (d) Where is My Bus?
+### Exercise 1.4: Where is My Bus?

-If you’ve made it this far, try something more advanced and type these statements to find out how long people waiting on the corner of Clark street and Balmoral in Chicago will have to wait for the next northbound CTA \#22 bus:
+Try something more advanced and type these statements to find out how long people waiting on the corner of Clark street and Balmoral in Chicago will have to wait for the next northbound CTA \#22 bus:

 ```pycon
 >>> import urllib.request